TileDB-Inc/TileDB-Cloud-Py/tiledb/cloud/rest_api/docs/UdfApi.md

     api_instance = tiledb.cloud.rest_api.UdfApi(api_client)
     namespace = 'namespace_example' # str | namespace array is in (an organization name or user's username) array = 'array_example' # str | name/uri of array that is url-encoded
-udf = tiledb.cloud.rest_api.MultiArrayUDF() # MultiArrayUDF | udf to run
+udf = tiledb.cloud.rest_api.MultiArrayUDF() # MultiArrayUDF | UDF to run
 x_payer = 'x_payer_example' # str | Name of organization or user who should be charged for this request (optional) accept_encoding = 'accept_encoding_example' # str | Encoding to use (optional)
-v2 = 'v2_example' # str | flag to indicate if v2 array udfs should be used, currently in beta testing.
-Setting any value will enable v2 array udfs (optional)
+v2 = 'v2_example' # str | flag to indicate if v2 array UDFs should be used, currently in beta testing.
+Setting any value will enable v2 array UDFs. (optional)

     try:
         api_response = api_instance.submit_udf(namespace, array, udf, x_payer=x_payer, accept_encoding=accept_encoding, v2=v2)